aquam503/build_api_fastapi/README.md

-# FastAPI CSV CRUD Application
+# FastAPI CSV Application

-This repository contains a simple FastAPI application that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations on a CSV file.
+This repository contains a simple FastAPI application that demonstrates how to perform operations on a CSV file.
 The application allows you to interact with a CSV file (`data.csv`) through RESTful API endpoints.

 ## Features